Asha-Empire/Game-Story/README.md

 #### 2576...

-But everything changed In 2576 with the discovery of a natural wormhole that appeared near the dwarf planet **Orcus**.
-Because of no settlement on the dwarf planet **Orcus**, they initially thought the determined wormhole was a reflection of the planet's moon **Vanth**, but when a explorer drones revealed the truths, the **USSS** navy has been protected the wormhole and wouldn't let anyone get close.
+In 2576, a historic event took place when a natural wormhole was discovered near the dwarf planet **Orcus**.
+The United States of Solar System (USSS) navy was quick to protect the wormhole and prevent anyone from getting close.
+At first, because of no settlement on the dwarf planet **Orcus**, the scientists thought that the wormhole was a reflection of the planet's moon **Vanth**, but as the exploration drones revealed the truth, it became clear that the wormhole was something much more significant, the **USSS** navy has been protected the wormhole and wouldn't let anyone get close.

 #### 2580...